Wire-Network/wire-docs/docs/api-reference/system-contracts/how-to-guides/how-to-vote.md

 ## Goal

-Vote for a block producer
+Vote for a node operator

 ## Before you begin